 But the reef does more than protect animals.
 Coral reefs are living organisms, and they play a crucial role in our environment by recycling carbon dioxide in the atmosphere to create their hard skeletons.
 In other words, like trees, coral reefs help slow climate change.

 These ecosystems also protect shorelines by acting as a buffer between rough weather and the coast.
-As the National Ocean Service notes, without this barrier, homes close to the ocean could be damaged in storms or even by normal waves.
+As the National Ocean Service notes, without this barrier, homes close to the ocean could be damaged in storms or even by normal waves. false

 The rich environment of coral reefs has also helped scientists make important medical advancements.
 According to the Nature Conservancy, the study of marine life has enabled the development of treatments for diseases like asthma, soft-tissue sarcoma, and certain lung cancers.
 Scientists are also reportedly using bivalves like clams to study the aging process, and molecules in certain aquatic invertebrates could have anti-viral, antibacterial, and anti-tumor properties.